openreview/openreview-expertise/README.md

 The dataset can be generated using the [OpenReview python API](https://github.com/openreview/openreview-py) which should be installed when this repository is installed.
 You can generate your own dataset from some other source as long as it is compliant with the format shown in the Datasets section.
 Start by creating an "experiment directory" (`experiment_dir`), and a JSON config file (e.g. `config.json`) in it.
 Go to the Configuration File section for details on how to create the `config.json`.

-Duplicate detection uses ELMo exclusively, since we always normalize the scores for BM25.
-ELMo scores have values from 0 to 1.
+Duplicate detection uses ELMo or SPECTER, and we always normalize the scores for BM25.
+Scores have values from 0 to 1.
 The closer a score is to 1, the more similar the submissions are.
 The `normalize` option for ELMo is disabled for duplicate detection.

 Create a dataset by running the following command (this is optional if you already have the dataset):
 ```